Aakarsh-verma/Alegria-Hackathon-Hiring-Webapp/README.md

 ## Softwares/Interfaces used:
 1. PHP for webapp
 2. Python for parsing and selecting cv's.
-3. Python Packages for above: pyreparser(requires nltk and spacy), RandomForestClassifier from Sklearn.
+3. Python Packages for above: pyresparser(requires nltk and spacy), RandomForestClassifier from Sklearn.
 4. MySQL for database